 I was in an electronics store recently and saw this beast of a machine, the Asus RT-AX88U.
 This router supports the latest wireless standard AX, or WiFi 6, as it’s also called.
 This is one of the first routers to support this latest technology and it looks awesome.

 The latest AX-standard offer much higher speeds than the old AC.
 AX has been designed with IoT in mind and is ready to have the whole smart home connected without losing performance.
 The data encoding is also more efficient, making AX able to send more data than AC (WiFi 5) with the same data waves.

 I have not tested the performance of this router, but it is one of the first to support this new technology and if you are looking for the best of the best, this is probably it.
 But don’t worry about buying an older router, AC will still be around for many years before it goes out of commission.
-By then, you have probably bought new laptops and tables that support AX anyway.
+By then, you have probably bought new laptops and tablets that support AX anyway.

 You can find the Asus RT-AX88U here on Amazon.

-I have never found it very hard to purchase a new router since I am into these kind of things (yeah, nerd, I know) but I know that many aren’t.
+I have never found it very hard to purchase a new router since I am into this kind of things (yeah, nerd, I know) but I know that many aren’t.
 I wanted to give my views on what to think about when getting a new router and now I have.

-The most important part of getting a new router is to determine what you and your family is doing with your network.
+The most important part of getting a new router is to determine what you and your family are doing with your network.
 If you don’t know that when you purchase a router, there’s a high chance that you will look more at the price and then have a bad wireless experience.
 Check the usage first.